0xkohi/0xkohi.github.io/content/posts/Discord_bot.md

 ### News

-This last feature requires you to precise a channelId in which the bot will send every new post of the telemetry watch json base: https://raw.githubusercontent.com/joshhighet/ransomwatch/main/posts.json
+This last feature requires you to precise a ChannelId in which the bot will send every new post of the telemetry watch json base: https://raw.githubusercontent.com/joshhighet/ransomwatch/main/posts.json

-The scheduler is checking every hour if there is a new post, since it's not always the case it is possible that nothing happens times to times.
+The scheduler is checking every day at approximately midnight if there is a new post, since it's not always the case it is possible that nothing happens times to times.

 ## Features to be added

 - Crawling other websites to add more news/hour
-- ...
+-

 ## Using the bot